 We generate revenue from sales of our Smart EVs, together with a number of embedded products and services through a contract.
 We identify the customers who purchase the Smart EVs as our customers.
-There are multiple distinct performance obligations explicitly stated in a series of contracts including sales of vehicle, free charging within four years or 100,000 kilometers, extended lifetime warranty, option between home charger and charging card, vehicle internet connection services, and services of lifetime free charging in XPeng-branded super charging stations which are accounted for in accordance with ASC 606.
+There are multiple distinct performance obligations explicitly stated in a series of contracts including sales of vehicle, free charging within four years or 100,000 kilometers, extended lifetime warranty, option between home charger and charging card, and vehicle internet connection service which are accounted for in accordance with ASC 606.
 The standard warranty provided by us is accounted for in accordance with ASC 460, Guarantees, and the estimated costs are recorded as a liability when we transfer the control of vehicle to a customer.